bpruitt63/sporty-frontend/README.md

 ## TODOS
 The backend *should be* complete, unless I find bugs or decide to add additional functionality.

 The frontend **is not** complete.
 I deployed early because I wanted to run a private beta test on my spring youth soccer season.
-However, **no** frontend tests have been written yet.
+However, frontend testing is still incomplete.
 I also have some minor UI elements I want to improve before I'm ready to call it a fully working app.
 One additional feature I would also like to add in the future is a function to use a completed season to automatically seed and schedule an end-of-season tournament.

 **Updated 11/16/22**
 The tournament feature has been added in its basic form.
 I still intend to add the ability to choose tournament types other than single elimination, as well as the ability to create a tournament that is not associated with a specific season.